-What is a mineral sunscreen?
+What is mineral sunscreen?

 What is chemical sunscreen?